 Nobody goes into work expecting to be injured on the job.
 Nonetheless, accidents still occur, even when employees exercise expected levels of caution.

-South Carolina workers’ compensation system is set up such that employees can receive benefits regardless of fault.
+Rock Hill workers’ compensation system is set up such that employees can receive benefits regardless of fault.
 Many people struggle to complete and submit applications and required forms.
 Such delays could ultimately lead to claims being rejected.

-Reporting a Workers’ Compensation Claim
+When to File a Workers’ Compensation Claim in Rock Hill?